liangrog/cfctl/README.md

 I need a simple command line tool can
 - facilitates writing plain CloudFormation.
-- have similar fashion like in [Ansible](https://www.ansible.com/) to manage parameters (variables).
+- have similar fashion like in [Ansible](https://www.ansible.com/) to manage parameters (variables) and deployment environment.
 - easy command to manage CloudFormation lifecycles.
+- support yaml parameter file.

 **Long story**: You can check out my article [From lmdo to cfctl, a journey of two worlds]().